ccnmtl/astro-simulations/README.md

 ## Development guide

 Here are instructions on how to develop and make changes to these interactives.
+If you're using Windows, replace the forward slashes with back-slashes.

 * Install [node.js](https://nodejs.org/en/)
 * Clone this repository